ttt-tin/clinical-trials-management/README.md

 ## Technologies Used

 ### Frontend
-- Angular 14
+- Angular 19 (upgraded from Angular 9 to support modern features like Signals)
 - PrimeNG UI Components
 - TypeScript
 - SCSS
-- RxJS
+- RxJS with Signals

 ### Backend
 - NestJS 11